Azure/iotedge/kubernetes/doc/rbac.md

 ## EdgeHub and modules

-EdgeHub and other modules shouldn’t rely on any Kubernetes specific APIs and be runtime agnostic.
+EdgeHub and other modules shouldn’t rely on any Kubernetes specific APIs and are runtime agnostic.
 As a result, no specific roles and permissions to access Kubernetes resources is required.

 # Module Authentication